Living with the money we have and shrinking our needs to fit what a budget allows is what most people think being “frugal” means.

-It is very easy to buy too much of your groceries, making it important for you to monitor your food consumption, so you know exactly how much of something to buy and how long certain products can last you.
-There are also some things that you can start producing in your own home, such as fruits, mushrooms, and vegetables, to save yourself a ton of small expenditures in the long run.
+It is straightforward to buy too much of your groceries, making it important for you to monitor your food consumption, so you know exactly how much of something to buy and how long certain products can last you.
+There are also some things that you can start producing in your own homes, such as fruits, mushrooms, and vegetables, to save yourself a ton of small expenditures in the long run.

 Use stainless steel vessels in your kitchen instead of using more delicate utensils like plastics and wood.
 It will stop you from needing to buy replacement tools often.
 More importantly, investing in solid kitchenware with excellent durability can serve you for years and years to come.

-Stop buying brand new curtains, and start using your old scarfs, towels, or t-shirts to make colorful and creative window dressings.
-This way, you can declutter your cupboard and save money no problem.
+Stop buying brand new curtains, and start using your old scarves, towels, or t-shirts to make colorful and creative window dressings.
+This way, you can declutter your cupboard and save money with no problem.

 35. Pillows and pillowcases